RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 all scripts can be used directly on the command line either with or without previously acquired images.

-All scripts have on line help and all arguments have a decent default value which enables them to run in autonomous mode where appropriate.
+All scripts have a :ref:`on line help <sec_scripts-label>` and all arguments have a decent default value which enables them to run in autonomous mode where appropriate.

 The configuration file contains all observatory specific values which are not available from the running RTS2 instance.
 An example:

 .. code-block:: bash